 In Adaptive Authentication IP-based restriction method, the admin configures and enlists all IP addresses to allow or deny access.
 When a user attempts to log into one of the adaptive authentication-enabled apps, his IP address is compared to the preset IP list, and the appropriate action is taken depending on the results (i.e. Allow, Deny or Challenge).

 In the Device based Adaptive Authentication method, the admin allows end-users to add a fixed number of trusted devices for their account (A device here refers to a Browser Session).
-Once a user's device has been registered, that person will be able to log in without restriction.
-If a user's registered device exceeds the admin's total registered device limit, the user will be Challenged or Denied, depending on the policy.
+Once a person's device has been registered, that person will be able to log in without restriction.
+If a person's registered device exceeds the admin's total registered device limit, they will be Challenged or Denied, depending on the policy.

 In Location-based Adaptive Authentication restriction, the admin shortlist and configure a list of Geo-locations where they want to allow end-users to either login or deny based on the location set by the admin.
 When a user tries to login with adaptive authentication enabled, his location attributes such as (Latitude, Longitude, and Country Code) are verified against the Location list configured by the admin, and based on this user will be either allowed, challenged, or denied.

 One of the most significant components of Adaptive Authentication configuration is time restriction , which begins with the admin establishing a time zone with Start and End Time.
 Users are either permitted, refused, or challenged based on the timezone and policies defined.
 When an end-user tries to log in with adaptive authentication enabled, his time zone-related parameters, such as time zone and current system time, are checked against the list defined by the admin, and the user is either permitted, rejected, or challenged, depending on the configuration.